adismmhonoredk/Working-Memory-for-Online-Memory-Binding-Tasks-A-Hybrid-Model/README.md

-# Working Memory for Online Simple Bindings: A Hybrid Model
+# Working Memory for Online Memory Binding Tasks: A Hybrid Model

 Created by Mahdi Heidarpoor on 8/5/20.